 Form 4457 is a certificate that lists your item’s descriptions and serial numbers.
 Its function is to serve as proof that you owned each item before you left home.

 According to an ebayer with experience shipping to and from Brazil:

 “You should ONLY send packages to brazil through a tracking number.
 So you should ONLY send packages to brazil through PRIORITY AIR MAIL or EXPRESS MAIL or similar.

 A)After the package leaves America, you will track it through the brazilian postal se rvice site.

 B) You will access the Brazilian Postal Service through the following address. www.correios.com.br”

-Even if you’re not fluent in Portuguese, Google Chrome’s “translate” function makes navigating to the tracking page on the site very easy. almost 6 years ago
+Even if you’re not fluent in Portuguese, Google Chrome’s “translate” function makes navigating to the tracking page on the site very easy. over 8 years ago

 Bring!!! services (delivery, post, etc...) to Ilha Grande are limited and unreliable.
-Dont ship unless you have absolutely no choice; the catamaran from Angra dos Reis is faster and more organized, but you might get more assistance with your load if you take the boat from Mangaratiba. about 5 years ago
+Dont ship unless you have absolutely no choice; the catamaran from Angra dos Reis is faster and more organized, but you might get more assistance with your load if you take the boat from Mangaratiba. almost 8 years ago